 The bakery department spends over 400 hours baking the pieces to the house and uses 1,050 pounds of honey, 140 pints of egg whites, 700 pounds of chocolate, 600 pounds of powdered sugar, 800 pounds of flour and 35 pounds of spices.

 It then takes another 160 hours to decorate and assemble it.
 The final product is just amazing!
-When I visited the first week of November last year, they were just putting the house together, which uses over 60 sheets of plywood.
+When I visited the first week of November in 2019, they were just putting the house together, which uses over 60 sheets of plywood.

 The Disney bakery team was on hand passing out fresh cut gingerbread shingles too!
 By the end of that week, the entire house was finished!